loda-lang/loda-lang.github.io/list1.markdown

 * [A074324](https://oeis.org/A074324) ([program](/edit/?oeis=74324)): a(2n+1) = 3^n, a(2n) = 4*3^(n-1) except for a(0) = 1.
 * [A074330](https://oeis.org/A074330) ([program](/edit/?oeis=74330)): a(n) = Sum_ k=1..n  2^b(k) where b(k) denotes the number of 1's in the binary representation of k.
 * [A074331](https://oeis.org/A074331) ([program](/edit/?oeis=74331)): a(n) = Fibonacci(n+1) - (1 + (-1)^n)/2.
+* [A074335](https://oeis.org/A074335) ([program](/edit/?oeis=74335)): In music, with 0 = C natural, 1 = C#, etc.: The unfolding of a semitonal interval cycle, alternating the ascending and descending aspects of the cycle from a common point or axis of symmetry.
+Any regularly occurring alignment may be used, with predictable even or odd results.
 * [A074337](https://oeis.org/A074337) ([program](/edit/?oeis=74337)): 18 primes in arithmetic progression.
 * [A074358](https://oeis.org/A074358) ([program](/edit/?oeis=74358)): Coefficient of q^1 in nu(n), where nu(0)=1, nu(1)=b and, for n >= 2, nu(n) = b*nu(n-1) + lambda*(1 + q + q^2 + ... + q^(n-2))*nu(n-2) with (b,lambda)=(2,2).
 * [A074367](https://oeis.org/A074367) ([program](/edit/?oeis=74367)): (p^2-5)/4 for odd primes p.